 Human connection is known to reduce anxiety, stress, and depression.
 Socializing helps us learn to navigate and cope with life’s challenges, can boost self-esteem, and can help us avoid loneliness while increasing joy and happiness.

 Today, many people rely on Facebook, YouTube, Twitter, and other social media platforms to connect and form bonds with others.
-That said, while this can often be an enjoyable and healthy experience, digital connections struggle to replace in-person interactions.
+That said, while this can often be an enjoyable and healthy experience, digital connections in any social media platform struggle to replace in-person interactions.

 Ironically, given the very name of it, spending excessive time on social media can actually lead to isolation and loneliness.
 The latest research also shows it can exacerbate existing mental health problems like depression and anxiety.
 Young adults are especially susceptible to these negative effects.
 A 2019 study found that young people who consume social media for more than three hours have higher risk of mental health problems.

-If you spend a lot of time on social sites and have been experiencing increased feelings of loneliness, sadness, frustration, or a general sense of discontent, now is the time to reexamine your relationship with social media.
+If you’re a young adult who spends a lot of time on social sites and have been experiencing increased feelings of loneliness, sadness, frustration, social isolation, or a general sense of discontent, now is the time to reexamine your relationship with social media.
 Use the information and tips we’re sharing here to modify how, when, and how much you use social media so you can find that healthy balance, because it is possible.

 Social media certainly isn’t all bad.
 As we’ve already mentioned, for some, it can have a positive impact on mental health when used appropriately.
 Virtual social interactions aren’t as psychologically beneficial as face-to-face contact, but they still can help us stay connected with loved ones, ultimately increasing well-being.